yale-cpsc-419-templates/pset-3-template/README.md

     These should, respectively, allow the user to specify an object label, a classifier, the name of an agent, and a YUAG department.
   * In addition to the text input fields, your form must include a `submit` input field.
   For this assignment, the submit field must be a button labeled "Search".
-  * The form may contain other input elements, but any additional elements you include in the form must be of the `hidden` type (that is, they must not be visible to the user when they view the webpage).
+  * The form may contain other input elements, but any additional input elements you include in the form must be of the `hidden` type (that is, they must not be visible to the user when they view the webpage).
+    * Any non-input elements that enchance the look and feel of the webpage are encouraged and of course do not have to be hidden
-  * The form input fields must be filled in with the parameters used to make the most recent query, that is, the values of the input fields as they were upon the most recent submission of the form (if the form has never been submitted, those fields should be empty)
+  * Whenever this page is loaded, the form input fields must be filled in with the parameters used to make the most recent query, that is, the values of the input fields as they were upon the most recent submission of the form (if the form has never been submitted, those fields should be empty)
-* After submission the form, the webpage must display an HTML `table` containing no more than the first 1000 results of the query that was triggered by the most recent submission of the form (or nothing at all if the form has not yet been submitted).
+* After the user clicks the "Search" button, the webpage must display an HTML `table` containing no more than the first 1000 results of the query that was triggered by the most recent submission of the form (or nothing at all if there is no most recent submission).
   * If the user entered no text in the form elements, the webpage should display a message such as "No search terms provided.
 Please enter some search terms."
     > **Note**: This is a change in requirements from previous psets, in which an empty search returned all objects in the database.
-  * The columns displayed in the table must be&mdash;in order&mdash;the object's label, the object's date, the name of each agent that produced this object and the part they produced (in the format `"{agent-name} ({agent-part})"`), and a list of all classifiers for the object, for each object that matches the specified criteria, or of all objects in the database if the user specifies no criteria.
+  * The columns displayed for each object in the table must be&mdash;in order&mdash;the object's label, the object's date, a list of all agents that produced the object and the part they produced, and a list of all classifiers for this object.
   The columns must be labeled "Label", "Date", "Agents", and "Classified As", respectively.
     * The lists of things in the "Agents" and "Classified As" columns must be formatted with one item per line
+    * Some dates are BC dates: they must be displayed as such when appropriate
+    > **Note**: This is a change in requirements from the previous psets, in which there was no requirement to display BC dates correctly
   * The table rows must be _sorted_; the algorithm to sort is the same from Pset 2.
-  * A user must be able to click on the `label` for any of the displayed objects to request more information about that object on a different webpage (the "secondary" page) at the url `"/obj/{object-id}"`.
+  * A user must be able to **click** on the `label` for any of the displayed objects to request more information about that object on a different webpage (the "secondary" page) at the url `"/obj/{object-id}"`.
     The requirements for the secondary webpage are below.
     > **Note**: The object's ID must not be displayed in the table!
-* You application must accept requests to the endpoint `/obj/<int:obj_id>` (where `obj_id` is the ID of the clicked-on object).
+* Your application must accept requests to the endpoint `/obj/<int:obj_id>` (where `obj_id` is the ID of the clicked-on object).
-The webpage returned at this endpoint must satisfy the following requirements:
+The webpage returned by this endpoint (your application's "secondary webpage") must satisfy the following requirements:
   * It must display at least the following information about the selected object:
-    * A section with header "Summary" containing the following pieces of information in a single-row **HTML table**:
+    * A section with header "Summary" containing the following pieces of information, formatted as you like (the solution uses a single-row HTML table):
       * The object's accession number, labeled "Accession no."
       * The object's date, labeled "Date"
       * The object's place, labeled "Place"